-- Provide Lanes along Regional or Collector Roads where garages and front driveways are not permitted, and in areas where driveways will detract from the character of a specific location, such as along a retail street. - 2.
-Lane right-of-ways are a maximum of 8.0 metres with a paved surface of 6.0 metres and a 1.0 metre utility corridor on either side of the lane. - 3.
-Consider the use of permeable materials in areas where sufficient drainage exists - 4.
-The garage shall be set back a minimum of 0.6 metres from the Lane right-of-way.
+- 1. Provide Lanes along Regional or Collector Roads where garages and front driveways are not permitted, and in areas where driveways will detract from the character of a specific location, such as along a retail street. - 2.
+Lanes generally have a right-of-way width of 8.0 metres with a minimum paved surface of 6.0 metres and a 1.0-metre utility corridor on either side of the Lane. - 3.
+Consider the use of permeable or porous materials in areas where sufficient drainage exists - 4.
+Any garage should be set back a minimum of 0.6 metres from the Lane right-of-way.